Webflow’s Vlad Magdalin and CapitalG’s Laela Sturdy to discuss finding success in no-code – TechCrunch

 Unsurprisingly, this has caught the attention of investors and consumers alike.
 That includes CapitalG’s Laela Sturdy, who joined the Webflow board during the company’s massive Series B fundraise.

-So, it should come as no surprise that we’re absolutely thrilled to have Webflow co-founder and CEO Vlad Magdalin and CapitalG partner Laela Sturdy join us on Wednesday, November 3rd, at 12pm PT / 3pm ET for an upcoming episode of TechCrunch Live (REGISTER FOR FREE).
+So, it should come as no surprise that we’re absolutely thrilled to have Webflow co-founder and CEO Vlad Magdalin and CapitalG partner Laela Sturdy join us on Wednesday, November 3, at 12 p.m.
+PDT/3 p.m.
+EDT for an upcoming episode of TechCrunch Live (REGISTER FOR FREE).

 TechCrunch Live is a weekly event series at TechCrunch that is focused on helping founders build better venture-backed businesses.
 We do this by sitting down with founders and the investors who finance them to hear how they came together on the deal and how they work together moving forward.
 Sometimes, we even get to walk through the company’s old pitch deck to learn what truly sang.